Capital and changes in capital

 Convertible bonds and options

 Swiss Life Holding has no convertible bonds outstanding on the balance sheet date.
-The 0% convertible bond (2013–2020) issued by Swiss Life Holding Ltd in 2013 in the amount of CHF 500 000 000 was fully converted or repurchased during the reporting year.
+The 0% convertible bond (2013–2020) issued by Swiss Life Holding Ltd in 2013 in the amount of CHF 500 000 000 was fully converted or repurchased during the 2017 financial year.